Components of the HDL300 system

 Universal communication and collaboration (UC&C) client requirements

-For tips on using your HDL300 system with your UC&C client, see our Does the HDL300 system work with audio conferencing (UC&C) software? article.
+For tips on using your HDL300 system with your UC&C client, see our Recommended settings for audio and video conferencing software article.

 Upgrading your firmware